 2. There is suspicion of misuse or abuse.
 Many warranties have clauses stipulating that only repairs resulting from ‘normal’, ‘regular’, or ‘expected’ use will be covered.
 So, basically, anything that goes beyond the normal operation of the vehicle could be grounds for a claim denial.

 4. There are signs of damage caused by natural disasters or environmental factors.
 Most extended warranties and/or vehicle protection plans will not cover damage or repairs resulting from things like floods, fires, or earthquakes.
+That is a claim you should file with your auto insurance plan.

 5. Your vehicle is salvaged or branded.
 If the vehicle was “written off” by an insurance company because it was in an accident or damaged due to a natural disaster your warranty will automatically become void.
 Sometimes it might not be your fault.
 You could unknowingly buy a salvaged or branded car, but if you purchase a warranty it may end up being a waste of money.
 To avoid having your warranty claim denied, do a title check or get a vehicle history report before buying any vehicle.

 6. The odometer has been altered.
 Do a vehicle history check and make sure that there are no inconsistencies in mileage.
 Most warranties have mileage limits so if a mechanic suspects that the odometer has been tampered with, your claim may be denied.
+Make sure your vehicle is equipped with the manufacturer recommended wheel and tire size as this can effect the odometer reading.

 7. Unnecessary repairs are made.
 A lot of mechanics will try to convince you to do repairs that may not be needed.
 Women are especially vulnerable to this scheme since many mechanics assume that we don’t know anything about cars.
 However, completing unnecessary repairs may end up costing you a lot of money.